 Mr. Keenan is a Managing Director of the Advisor and is an employee of, and compensated by, the Advisor or an affiliate of the Advisor.
 Mr. Keenan receives no direct compensation from us.

-The following table sets forth the dollar range of our common stock beneficially owned by the portfolio manager as of February 28, 2023.
+The following table sets forth the dollar range of our common stock beneficially owned by the portfolio manager as of March 1, 2022.

-Portfolio Manager Aggregate Dollar Range of Common

 Stock Owned by Portfolio

-Manager (1)(2)
+Portfolio Manager Manager(1)(2)

 James E. Keenan Over \$1,000,000